 If errors are listed that for some reason you cannot correct, a file is provided to recreate the model information correctly, allowing a subsequent analysis to be run successfully.
+You may download this file from the user area of the LUSAS website.

-□ vnotch_nonlinear_modelling.vbs carries out the complete nonlinear material modelling of the example.
+□ vnotch_nonlinear_modelling.lvb carries out the complete nonlinear material modelling of the example.